Low-Carb Vegan Dinner Bowl

 For the Bowls

-- 4 cups broccoli florets, steamed (1 cup per bowl)
+- 4 cups broccoli florets

-- 4 cups finely chopped kale, steamed or massaged (1 cup per bowl)
+- 4 cups finely chopped kale

 Instructions

-- Steam Broccoli: Steam the broccoli stovetop by brining a pot of water to a boil then using a steamer basked to steam the broccoli for 5 minutes.
-If you don’t have a steamer basket, just add about 1 inch of water to a pot or skillet, bring to a boil, add the broccoli, cover and steam 5 minutes.
+- Steam the broccoli stovetop by brining a pot of water to a boil then using a steamer basked to steam the broccoli for 5 minutes.
+If you don't have a steamer basket, just add about 1 inch of water to a pot or skillet, bring to a boil, add the broccoli, cover and steam 5 minutes.

-- Massage Kale: Remove the kale leaves from the thick stems and finely chop.
+- Remove the kale leaves from the thick stems and finely chop.
 Either massage the kale with 1/2 tsp olive or avocado oil until softened and dark green, or steam for 1 minute to soften, using the same method as the broccoli.

 Notes